Tesla Remotely Expanded Car Batteries Near Irma's Path, And Questions Linger

 "There are a lot Tesla owners in Florida and they are also escaping north using the Supercharger network," Fred Lambert wrote for Electrek.
 "Now Tesla has even facilitated travels for some of them as the automaker remotely unlocked the full battery pack capacity of Model S/X 60/60D vehicles with 75 kWh battery packs."

 The news prompted a number of questions, including: How can Tesla unilaterally (and remotely) boost battery power?
-And: Should car companies
+And: Should car companies change vehicles unilaterally after they're sold?

 After they're sold, Tesla cars stay in touch with the company's network — and the vehicles get a free software upgrade every few months.
-In August, for instance, new Model S and Model X 75 kWh vehicles got an over-the-air update that increased not their batteries but their performance — allowing them to shave a full second of their zero-to-60 mph times.
+In August, for instance, new Model S and Model X 75 kWh vehicles got an over-the-air update that increased not their batteries but their performance — allowing them to shave a full second of their zero-to-60-mph times.

-In the battery-boost, the range of Tesla's Model S 60 was increased from 210 miles to 249 miles, for instance, and the Model X 60D could travel 237 miles on one charge, rather than its standard 200 miles.
+In the battery boost, the range of Tesla's Model S 60 was increased from 210 miles to 249 miles, for instance, and the Model X 60D could travel 237 miles on one charge, rather than its standard 200 miles.

 Tesla's use of over-the-air software updates was initially meant as a way for the company to offer content, such as streaming music or maps, to drivers.
 That's what NPR's Aarti Shahani found out in 2015, when she reported on hackers who were able to infiltrate the cars' network (and shut a car down).
 The company then used auto-updates to fix the vulnerability.